Leyner-Andres-Bejarano-Palacios/jenkins_insight/README.md

 As usual, for maximal portability I will be using docker, the docker image I will use is [this](https://hub.docker.com/r/jenkins/jenkins) tag jenkins/jenkins:lts-jdk11.

+### step 0

+create the docker network for connecting jenkins and sonarqueue

+docker network create insight_network

 ### step 1

 1. [source](https://github.com/jenkinsci/docker/blob/master/README.md).